sharmalab/escMR/README.md

-# escMR
+# escMR: Exam Series Categorization for MR Images.

 A framework and methodology to categorize exam series.